monomadic/monomadic/README.md

 - pessimistic philosophy
 - mentos, the freshmaker

-Predelictions are not in order.
+_Note: Predelictions are not in order._

 ## My technologies of choice are:
 - NixOS